Installing the 79-87 Self Regulating Alternator in an early FJ40

 2. Cut the three pin connector that plugged into the old alternator off right next to the connector.

-3. Slip a piece of the included heat shrink tubing over the White/Red wire on the NEW connector.
-Strip the 1/4" of insulation off the White/Red wire and tin the end with solder.
+3. Slip a piece of the included heat shrink tubing over the White/Green wire on the NEW connector.
+Strip the 1/4" of insulation off the White/Green wire and tin the end with solder.

 4. Strip 1/4" of insulation off the White/Green wire that was in the old plug and tin the end.

-5. Solder the White/Red wire to the White/Green wire.
+5. Solder the White/Green wire from the new connector to the White/Green wire from the harness.
 Let it cool then center the heat shrink tubing over the joint and shrink it down with a lighter or heat gun.

 6. Plug the new connector into the alternator.
 It will only go in one way so you can't screw it up. :-)